 The Marella family is committed to continuing their efforts to find a cure, stating that “Dana must be the last child to lose their life to this horrible disease.”
-DART will hold its annual gala next spring as usual and it will be a tribute to Dana’s life.
-We encourage everyone to attend, support this very urgent cause and put an end to the heartache and pain suffered by all the NPC children and their families.
+DART’s next annual gala was a tribute to Dana’s life.
 As Drew also stated, “We all came to the DART fundraisers because we wanted to give something— and no matter how much we gave, we all left richer than we arrived.”

 In the words of Cindy Parseghian, who lost three children to Niemann-Pick type C, “Our children are a gift, no matter how short a time they are with us.”
 Dana was truly a gift.
 She is in a better place now, where she can run and laugh and sing and be everything she could never be in this life.
 We, her parents, watched over her for almost 20 years.
 Now she can watch over us.
 What a blessing that is.